dylanoonk/YJTV-media-website/README.md

 ## Description
-This is a media storage website for YJTV.
-It is a simple website that allows users to upload and download media files.
+This is an EXTREMELY SIMPLE media storage website for YJTV.
+It is a SIMPLE website that allows users to upload and download media files.
 It is built using Node.js and Express.
+This project will not be updated as I needed it briefly many years ago and I am no longer part of YJTV.

 Example Image:
 ![Example Image](https://i.imgur.com/kwHJec3.png)

 ## Requirements

-- Node.js (and npm)
+- Node.js
-- Express (moving to React soon)
+- Express
 - Multer

 ## Installation